SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/glossary/glossary_datameasure.md

 - 1 Mt3 = 1000 Kt3 = 1000000 t3 (triads)
 - 1 Mt9 = 1000 Kt9 = 1000000 t9 (nonets)
 - 1 Mt12 = 1000 Kt12 = 1000000 t12 (ditrytes)

-SBTCVM
-eg.
+SBTCVM used to use 1093 or MPI(7) instead of 1000, but it was both rarely used, and didn't accomplish anything 1000 can't, so it was changed.

+measurement examples:
 - SBTCVM has (3^9)*2 or 39366 t9's or 39.366 Kt9's (KiloNonets) of ram
 - A 12 trit SBTCVM would have (3^12)*2 or 1062882 t12's, 1062.882 Kt12's (KiloDiTrytes), or approx. 1.06 Mt12's (MegaDiTrytes) of ram.

-NOTICE OF CHANGE: SBTCVM used to use '1093' instead of '1000' for Ktrytes, Mtrytes, etc. however, this is NO LONGER USED.
-Please use 1000 instead.

-thank you.